A new generic and structurally stable cosmological model without singularity: Conclusions

 \section{Conclusions}

 We have investigated dynamics of a flat FRW cosmological model filled with the non-minimally coupled scalar field.
 We have found that for generic scalar field potential functions which asymptotically tend to a quadratic form at infinite values of the scalar field there is an unstable critical point corresponding to two interesting physical states.
-For the non-minimal coupling constant $\frac{3}{16}<\xi<\frac{1}{4}$ we found the unstable de Sitter state as a initial state for the evolution of universe with vanishing value of the scale factor but finite value of the energy density.
+For the non-minimal coupling constant $\frac{3}{16}<\xi<\frac{1}{4}$ we found the unstable de Sitter state, additionally free from a parallelly propagated singularity for $\frac{5}{24}\le\xi<\frac{1}{4}$, as an initial state for the evolution of universe with vanishing value of the scale factor but finite value of the energy density.
 The energy density at this de Sitter state depends on the non-minimal coupling constant and can be smaller that the Planck energy density.
 Additionally, we have shown that for special value of the non-minimal coupling constant $\xi=\frac{1}{4}$ the initial state for the evolution of universe is an unstable Einstein static universe filled with effective matter in the form of Zeldovich stiff matter.

 We have shown that for those two types of initial state for universe there is an open and dense set of initial conditions leading to non-singular evolution.
 In the first case for $\frac{3}{16}<\xi<\frac{1}{4}$ and the canonical $\ve=+1$ scalar field (see Fig.~\ref{fig:1}) there are evolutional paths connecting the initial unstable de Sitter state with the stable final de Sitter state.
 In the second case for $\xi=\frac{1}{4}$ and also for the canonical scalar field $\ve=+1$ (see Fig.~\ref{fig:2}) there are evolutional paths starting from the unstable Einstein static state which asymptotically tend to the stable de Sitter state.
 Note that for the phantom scalar field $\ve=-1$ we are unable to connect the unstable de Sitter state (or the unstable Einstein state) with the sable de Sitter state.